surdu/spawn/readme.md

 You can see that there is a config file named `spawn.json` that contains one key `values` and it's value is an object of which the keys are the variable names and the values are the default for the variable names.

-Now let's spawn an instance of `hello-sapwn` on your machine.
+Now let's spawn an instance of `hello-spawn` on your machine.

-Go inside an empty folder on your disk and type the follwong command:
+Go inside an empty folder on your disk and type the following command:

 ```
-spawn surdu/hello-sapwn
+spawn surdu/hello-spawn
 ```

 You'll notice that spawn will start asking you your name and the version, as specified in the config.